Central California Center for Excellence in Nursing

 Phone: 559.
 393.6593

 Thalia is a graduate of Fresno State receiving a Bachelor’s Degree in Liberal Studies in 1996.
 She started working at the Nursing Center in 2007.
-Thalia has worked in the area of grants management and administration for the past 6 years, collaborating closely with the Department of Nursing to benefit nursing programs and students.
+Thalia works in the area of grants management and administration, collaborating closely with the Department of Nursing to benefit nursing programs and students.

 Her responsibilities include statistical analysis, methodology development and formal report writing.
 She develops and reviews the Center’s state and federal grant budgets.
 Thalia also participates in the preparation of research and programmatic grant proposals and assists in completing required grant reports.
 She works with project directors and team members on various tasks related to Center activities, programs and personnel with the goal of advancing nursing education in the Central Valley.

 Donna DeRoo is the Assistant Director for the Central California Center for Health and Human Services (CCCHHS).
 Donna brings more than 10 years of experience in non-profit management.
 She remains active in several non-profit organizations and currently serves on the Board of Directors for the Junior League of Fresno, which actively pursues making a difference for children in need with an emphasis in health and education within Central California.

 Ms. DeRoo received her Bachelor of Arts degree in English from California State University, Fresno and her Master of Public Administration degree from California State University, Dominguez Hills and is a member of the Pi Alpha Alpha Honors Society.
 Pi Alpha Alpha is the national honor society formed to recognize and promote excellence in the study and practice of public affairs and administration.
 Donna has also earned the designation as a Certified Grants Specialist, Certified Grants Administrator, and Certified Grants Evaluator by the National Grant Writers Association.
 Donna is also a proud graduate of Leadership Fresno - Class 18.